ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.openligadb/README.md

 * validation in widget if user didnt select the right datapoint
 * translation
+* documentation for new widgets pivottable and goalgetters
 * ~~extend table modes with 1st round,2nd round~~
 * ~~new widget pivot table of played games~~
 * ~~new widget goal getter ranking with sort function~~